yukinami/NoodlesStu-iOS-Prototype/README.md

 NooldesStu-iOS
 ===============

-This projet is a prototype and is an iOS application built for [591mian][591mian-home].
+This project is a prototype and is an iOS application built for [591mian][591mian-home].

 Coding style
 -------------